Master of Laws (LL.M.) in Human Rights

 "Basically, for me,

 western nation have the resources

 Regent Law's Master of Laws (LL.M.) in Human Rights provides an advanced understanding of international, regional, and domestic human rights protection and promotion from a Biblical perspective.

 The program exists in partnership with Regent's Center for Global Justice, Human Rights, and the Rule of Law.
-Through the Center, the law school equips advocates to seek justice and provide hope and legal protection to the oppressed and vulnerable while working to promote human rights and the rule of law in our community and around the world.
+Through the Center for Global Justice, the law school equips advocates to seek justice and provide hope and legal protection for the oppressed and vulnerable while working to promote human rights and the rule of law in our community and around the world.

 LL.M. in Human Rights Highlights

 Credits: 24 credit hours.

 Format: Offered entirely on our Virginia Beach campus.

 Results: Master of Laws (LL.M.) degree with a concentration in Human Rights.